lz398/distAngsd/README.md

 # [![test](https://github.com/lz398/distAngsd/actions/workflows/make.yml/badge.svg)](https://github.com/lz398/distAngsd/actions/workflows/make.yml) distAngsd
+This is a test version, and please let us know if there is any problem while running the code.
+Thanks a lot!
 ## Descriptions
 <strong>distAngsd</strong> is a software to simulate and infer phylogenetic relationships between two individuals, in which two novel methods (i.e., geno and nuc) are proposed.
 A bunch of other methods are also implemented, e.g., RandomSEQ, ConsensusSEQ, AmbiguityGT and NoAmbiguity for comparisons.
 The software can both conduct simulation and analyses real vcf/bcf file given reliable genotype likelihoods are calculated.